alexconst/alexconst.github.io/technical/vagrant.md

 ## Your own environment

-This section details how to add a local Vagrant box and set up a development environment using a Vagrantfile.
+This section details how to add a local Vagrant box (that was created with Packer) and how to set up a development environment using a Vagrantfile.
 It goes through the most commonly used Vagrantfile settings.

 Add a local Vagrant box to the pool of available boxes:
 ````bash